kryosette/.github/profile/README.md

 - there is no ICMP (there will be a replacement)
 - all traffic and everything else is visible
 - almost everything will be stored locally, maybe even everything
+- everything is encrypted (checksums will be checked)